-However, pottery is their heritage and ancestral activity and this motivated them to share their experience with visitors interested to learn.
+However, pottery is their ancestors' heritage and ancestral practice, which inspired them to share their knowledge with curious tourists.

 - Traditional food making experience